Specialist referrals (APCS)

 Depending on the service you are referred to we are able to offer a variety of diagnostics and treatment services.
 Currently APCS are able to offer services in the following specialities:

 The people we see

 Within APCS we see patients with dermatological, gynaecological or Ear, Nose and Throat (ENT) problems who need further care but do not require hospital treatment.
 We also see patients who have sleep or snoring disorders and patients who have been considered as possibly suffering from sleep apnoea.

-New patients can be referred into the service by GPs via referral through Choose and Book.
-We only accept referrals for adults aged 18 upwards with the exception of our Telford & Wrekin Dermatology and ENT services where we see all age groups.
+New patients can be referred into the service by GPs via referral through E-referrals.
+We only accept referrals for adults aged 18 upwards.

 Existing patients or patients previously seen within the APCS services can be referred back into the service in the same way as new patients.
 The same age restrictions apply as those for new patients.

 Services we do not offer